The Puzzles

 Joy as the first lock is opened

-Excitement to decode the newly discovered morse code
+Excitement to decode the newly discovered code

-Delight in the tree heart being revealed
+Delight in the tree heart being revealed by dissolvable paper

-I added spongy foam under the turf so that it felt more like forest ground was growing under their feet and spreading out, taking over the floor
+I added foam under the turf so that it felt more like spongy forest ground was growing under their feet, spreading out and taking over the floor.

 World Building

-I added details to the room to accentuate the idea that you are stepping into a magical world
+I added details to the room to accentuate the idea that you are stepping into a magical world.

 I put green filters on the lights that are in the tree area.
-I wanted it to look like the forest’s magic was effecting the whole space…even the sky
+I wanted it to look like the forest’s magic was effecting the whole space, even the sky.

 A photo of the room in its usual state.
-I made the vines climb up onto the ceiling and down over the floor to engage the idea that the player should pay attention to all 6 faces of the room.
+I made the vines climb up onto the ceiling and down over the floor to suggest the idea that the player should pay attention to all 6 faces of the room.

 Puzzle Videos